perry-mitchell/perrymitchell.net/src/posts/2016-04-17-browser-based-unit-testing-with-webdriver-and-phantomjs/index.md

 ---
 layout: post
 title: Browser-based unit testing with Webdriver and PhantomJS
+excerpt: >-
-excerpt: I've been testing my projects with [PhantomJS](http://phantomjs.org/) for a long time now.
-Phantom i...
+  I've been testing my projects with PhantomJS for a long time now.
+Phantom is a headless browser, and it makes interacting with a DOM easy to script.

+  ...
+slug: browser-based-unit-testing-with-webdriver-and-phantomjs
+permalink: article/browser-based-unit-testing-with-webdriver-and-phantomjs/index.html
 date: 2016-04-17
 updatedDate: 2016-04-17
 tags: